tmonj1/misc/javascript/async-await/README.md

 bar called.
 ```

-Because **await** waits for bar to get resovled and returns to the caller
+Because **await** waits for bar() to get resovled and returns to the caller
 immediately after executing bar() in the middle of foo method, "foo called." is
 output before "bar called." which is output when the promise gets resovled and
 the next line of **await** gets reactivated and executed.

-If there was no **await** in this code (and **async**, too), "bar called" is
+If there was no **await** in this code (and **async**, too), "bar called" comes
-output before "foo called."
+before "foo called."

 So, using **await** makes it possible to execute lines of code including
-asynchronous call in the same method sequentially.
+asynchronous call sequentially in the same method.
 This makes code more readable
-and easy towrite.
+and easy to write.

-A function in which **await** is used must declare as **async** function.
-This
+A function in which **await** is used must be declared as **async** function.
-is because such a function is different from a ordinary function in terms of
+This is because such a function is different from a ordinary function in terms
-that it can return in the middle of execution, and then can be reactivated from
+of that it can return in the middle of execution, and then can be reactivated
-the point where it left last time.
-In other word, such a function has more than
+from the point where it left last time.
+In other word, such a function has more
-one entry point.
+than one entry point.

 The behavior of **await** is just like "yield" statement in a generator.
 Actually, it is possible to rewrite **await** using generator.